samsonjaw/RSA/README.md

 - This script uses small prime numbers (p = 181 and q = 281) , which makes it insecure for real-world applications.
 - Ensure that the plaintext characters are within the limit set by the product of p and q to prevent data loss during encryption and decryption.

-# Contributions
+## Contributing
 Contributions are welcome!

-If you have suggestions for improvements or bug fixes, please fork the repository, make your changes, and submit a pull request.
+You can help by:

+- Reporting issues
+- Suggesting improvements
+- Adding new features through pull requests

-License
+## License
-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.